alexandregama/mastering-jackson/README.md

 }
 ```

+Pretty easy, isn't it?

-## 7 - Serializing the Raw Content with Jackson
+## 8 - Serializing the Raw Content in the JSON with Jackson

 Sometimes we have a content that should be serialized with its **raw value**.
 Imagine that in an object you have a **JavaScript** code that should be serialized with its **original content**.